infobip/infobip-api-java-client/README.md

 Published under [MIT License][license].

-The library requires Java 11 and is compatible up to and including Java 19.
+The library requires Java 11 and is compatible with the latest Java versions.

 ## Installation